1. Straightforward True or False Answer Choices

 - In accordance with the USPTO rules and the procedures set forth in the MPEP, which of the following statements is most correct?

-As you can see, the questions are set up very simply (there is no extensive background) and ultimately, you can approach choice A, B, C, D and E as though each one were a true or false question.
-Occasionally, the choices for A, B, C, D and E may cover completely different topics, or the PTO may throw in a choice for all of above or none of the above.
+As you can see, the questions are set up very simply (there is no extensive background) and ultimately, you can approach choices A, B, C, D, and E as though each one was a true or false question.
+Occasionally, the choices for A, B, C, D, and E may cover completely different topics, or the PTO may throw in a choice for all of the above or none of the above.

 Even with these little tricks, these are very straightforward questions.
 More often than not, the answer choices will be text taken word-for-word straight from the MPEP.
 You will just need to look for either the most correct or the most incorrect response.
 Make certain you distinguish which one you are searching for by writing correct/incorrect down on the scratch paper given to you the day of the exam or during your practice session.
 Then for each of the answer choices, ask yourself if the statement is true or false and indicate that by marking the appropriate letter on your scratch paper as well.

-The following is an example of a straightforward question taken from a previous exam.
+The following is an example of a straightforward question taken from a previous exam (the questions presented here may or may not be updated, but are taken right from old, not copyrighted exams so you can see the different types).
 Here it is:

 Which of the following is in accord with proper USPTO practice and procedure?